BlaqueDevs/se-assignment-day-4-software-project-management-patron1t/README.md

 ## 12. What data is available regarding the market size and growth potential for your software?

-Data available regarding the market size and growth potential includes [Provide any statistics, market research findings, or trends relevant to your software].
-This data indicates that the market is [Describe the market conditions, such as rapidly growing, stable, or emerging].
+Data available regarding the market size and growth potential includes:

+The global EdTech (Educational Technology) market is projected to reach $404 billion by 2024, with a compound annual growth rate (CAGR) of 16.5% from 2021 to 2028.
+There is a rising demand for academic progress tracking solutions as educational institutions increasingly adopt digital tools to enhance student outcomes.
+The market for personalized learning and data analytics in education is expanding rapidly, driven by schools' and colleges' focus on improving learning experiences through technology.
+This data indicates that the market is rapidly growing with substantial opportunities for EduTrack™ to capture a significant share as educational institutions continue to embrace innovative solutions for monitoring and improving student performance.

 ## 13. How can understanding market trends inform your software’s positioning and development?